haacked/haacked.com/_posts/archived/2008-02-21-abstract-base-classes-have-versioning-problems-too.aspx.markdown

 ---
 layout: post
-title: "Abstract Base Classes Have Versioning Problems Too"
+title: Abstract Base Classes Have Versioning Problems Too
 date: 2008-02-21 -0800
 comments: true
 disqus_identifier: 18458
-categories: [code]
+categories:
+- code
+redirect_from: "/archive/2008/02/20/abstract-base-classes-have-versioning-problems-too.aspx/"
 ---

 This is part 2 in an ongoing series in which I talk about various design and versioning issues as they relate to Abstract Base Classes (ABC), Interfaces, and Framework design.
 In [part